Virginia Tech® home

 Experience

-August 2016 - present – Assistant Professor and Extension Specialist, Department of Biological Systems Engineering, Virginia Tech
+August 2016 - June 2024 – Assistant Professor and Extension Specialist, Department of Biological Systems Engineering, Virginia Tech

 October 2009 – September 2010 – Disaster preparedness consultant, United Nations Environment Program Division of Technology, Industry and Economics, Paris, France